 Yes, brokenness, when it is allowed by God in the life of a Believer is good.
 For, it usually breaks off what needs to be broken and brings one to his or her senses.

 Indeed, brokenness is a tool that God has often used in the Bible days, as preparation for his servants, who he intended to operate mightily through at a future time.

 Even Joseph suffered tremendously and was broken in humiliating ways before he was promoted by God for his divine purposes, as the second in command in Egypt.
-He went from being placed in a pit, sold to strangers by his own brothers, taken to a foreign land, Egypt, sold again as a slave, worked hard as a slave, only to be accused of a grave offence he did not commit, sent to prison for that very offence and then staying there for years and years before God decided it was time to take him out.
+He went from being placed in a pit, to being sold to strangers by his own brothers, to being taken to a foreign land (Egypt), to being sold again as a slave, to working hard as a slave, only to be accused of a grave offence he did not commit, sent to prison for that very offence and then staying there for years and years before God decided it was time to take him out.

 Brokenness brings suffering to the one being broken and suffering (whether caused by a Christian’s own disobedience or not) is definitely a tool that God uses in the life of Christians, to mould, chisel and shape them how he wants them to be and to ensure that they are humble, a virtue that God loves and loves to operate through.

 When Christians have been broken, they tend to point the glory not to themselves but to God.
 They tend to want no attention drawn to themselves but all to be pointed in the direction of Jesus Christ, the only one worthy of exaltation and praise.
 They boast of nothing and no ability within themselves but spend their lives praising God for his everlasting strength, his great mercy and faithfulness.
 For, they’ve been to hell and back (so to speak) and know first-hand, that it was God who preserved them in their valley season, when everything in their lives seemed dark, sterile, lonely, scary, hopeless and when the enemy waged aggressive attacks against them, to try to destroy them.